AmineGoumhand1/MyBlogs/src/content/posts/process-hollowing.md

 }
 ```
 First, I check for the correct number of arguments: the host process executable and the malicious executable.
-So as you can see there is two new structures that I used, STARTUPINFOA and PROCESS_INFORMATION, which are two crucial structures that provide information about the startup configuration and state of the new process and its primary thread.
+So as you can see there is two new structures that I used, `STARTUPINFOA and PROCESS_INFORMATION`, which are two crucial structures that provide information about the startup configuration and state of the new process and its primary thread.

 You can find more a about them in Windows APIs documentation here [STARTUPINFOA]('https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/ns-processthreadsapi-startupinfoa') and here [PROCESS_INFORMATION]('https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/ns-processthreadsapi-process_information')